georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Bankruptcy Records Public Information?

-Following Georgia Open Records Act, records generated by government parastatals are considered open and generally accessible to members of the public.
+Following the Georgia Open Records Act, records generated by government parastatals are considered open and generally accessible to members of the public.
 However, files sealed or expunged by the court are not obtainable by public requestors.
-Hence, bankruptcy records are available for public inspection, except the records are expunged.
+Hence, bankruptcy records are available for public inspection, except that the records are expunged.

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused in.

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
+Third-party sites are independent from government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.

 How to Get Georgia Bankruptcy Records

 State residents may procure copies of bankruptcy records in person from the clerk’s office in the district court.
 There are public computer terminals at the clerk’s office where members of the public may be able to view bankruptcy files for free.
-However, obtaining physical copies costs $.10 per page, while certified copies attract $11.00.
+However, obtaining physical copies costs $.10 per page, while certified copies cost $11.00.

 How do I Find Out if My Bankruptcy Case is Closed in Georgia?

 Any district court in Georgia that orders the closure of a bankruptcy case implies that the creditors of the debtor, by law, are to refrain from engaging in any act of debt collection.
 Although lawsuits vary, the debtor may get a full discharge or a partial pardon of debt.
-Residents of Georgia can discover the status of bankruptcy cases by contacting the clerk’s office of the district court jurisdiction in person, by mail, or through the telephone.
+Residents of Georgia can discover the status of bankruptcy cases by contacting the clerk’s office of the district court jurisdiction in person, by mail, or by telephone.
 Copies of bankruptcy discharge are sent to all creditors, trustees, and the debtor using the debtor’s record of addresses.
 The clerk’s office may charge for this search process.
-For the online alternative, log into the PACER system to track the bankruptcy case through the case number or filing date.
+For the online alternative, log in to the PACER system to track the bankruptcy case through the case number or filing date.

 Can a Bankruptcy be Expunged in Georgia?